 After serving with the United States Navy during World War II, Earl Smith joined the Camden Fire Department around 1950, about the same time that his father retired, having met the then-new mandatory retirement age of 65.
 Brother Spencer Smith Jr. had joined the force a few years earlier, he would retire after serving 29 years.
 Sadly, this would not be the case for Earl Smith.

 Earl Smith had last lived at 240 Eutaw Avenue in East Camden.
 He was survived by his wife Fayetta, sons Earl A. Jr., Carl W., Warren H., Larry F., and Wayne E.; and two daughters, Fayetta M. and Karen S. Smith.

 Earl Smith's older brother Spencer H. Smith Jr. retired from the Camden Fire Department after 29 years service.
 After working for the City of Camden for many years in the Department of Weights and Measures, Earl Smith's son Larry F. Smith would join the Camden Fire Department.
 Nephew Spencer Smith III served with the Camden Police Department for 33 years before retiring in 1995.
-As of this writing, in March of 2011, the Smith family has been serving Camden continuously for 97 years.
+As of this writing, in January of 2016, the Smith family has been serving Camden continuously for 112 consecutive years.

 April 8, 1968